nahmad2000/simclr-stl10-augmentations/README.md

 # 🔍 SimCLR Augmentation Analysis on STL-10

+> 🧭 Based on the original [SimCLR repository by sthalles](https://github.com/sthalles/SimCLR/tree/master)

 This repository implements a modular, reproducible pipeline for **Self-Supervised Learning (SSL)** using **SimCLR** on the **STL-10** dataset.
 The focus is on analyzing how **different image augmentations** impact the learned representations.

 ---